 - 1 tsp salt

 - 1 tsp pepper

-- Whatever toppings you want (pickles, lettuce, tomato, avocado, mustard, etc.)
+- Whatever burger toppings you want (pickles, lettuce, tomato, avocado, mayo, mustard, etc.)

-In a large skillet, melt a few tablespoons of oil over medium-high heat.
-Fry the flattened plantains until brown a crispy, about 3-4 minutes per side.
-Season with salt on each side and place the cooked buns on a paper towel lined plate.
+- In a large skillet, heat the avocado or coconut oil over medium-high heat.
+Working in batches, fry the flattened plantains until brown a crispy, about 3-4 minutes per side.
+Season with salt on each side and place the cooked "buns" on a paper towel lined plate.
 Add more oil as needed to finish cooking all of the plantains.

-Now make up your burgers.
-Put a bun on a plate, top with a burger patty, add your toppings and top it off with another bun.
+- Now make up your burgers.
+Put a bun on a plate, top with a burger patty, add your favorite burger condiments and top it off with another bun.
+Enjoy.